christinesangphet/deep-learning-project/README.md

 - Confusion Matrix: We visualized the confusion matrix to identify where the model had difficulty distinguishing between similar topics.

-- Key Findings: Best and worst performing classes identified and most frequently confused topic labels highlighted
+- Key Findings: Best and worst performing classes were identified and most frequently confused topic labels were highlighted.

 After assessing the performance of all three models, the Fine-Tuned Feedforward Neural Network performed the best, with an accuracy of approximately 93%.
 As a result, we chose this model to power the song recommendation system.